AnuragG123/node/README.md

 1. Run `terraform init` to initialize your Terraform configuration.
 2. Run `terraform apply` to deploy the infrastructure.
 3. Note the API endpoint URL (`api_url`) provided in the Terraform output.
+4. Ensure your SES domain is properly verified, and replace the SES configurations accordingly.
-4. You can send a POST request to the API endpoint to trigger the Lambda function, which will delete old data and send an email notification.
+5. You can send a POST request to the API endpoint to trigger the Lambda function, which will delete old data and send email notifications to "anu@gmail.com" and "godi@gmail.com."

-This is a basic example, and you may need to adapt it based on your specific use case, security considerations, and best practices.
+Remember, this is a basic example, and you may need to adapt it based on your specific use case, security considerations, and best practices.
 Ensure to handle sensitive information securely and follow AWS security recommendations.